Salary prospects for teachers

 What is the pay scale for teachers?

 A newly qualified teacher (NQT) in England and Wales earns a minimum of £22,467 a year (or £28,098 if you work in inner London).
+These figures are revised annually.

 Main pay ranges, including NQTs: